svrnm/appdynamics-nodejs-extras/README.md

 * `addSnapshotData` (default: `true`): If set to true, add `operationName` and `operationType` to snapshot data.
 * `addAnalyticsData` (default: `true`): If set to true, add `opartionName` and `operationType` to analytics data.
 * `logQuery` (default: `false`): If set to true, the received GraphQL query will be logged into snapshot data (no analytics!).
+* logRequestHeaders: (default: `[]`): Provide a list of response headers that should be collected into snapshot data/analytics data.
+* logResponseHeaders: (default: `[]`): Provide a list of response headers that should be collected into snapshot data/analytics data.
-* exclusive (default: `true`): If set to true, a pre-existing business transaction will be terminated.
+* withEum (default: `true`): If set to true, EUM headers/cookie is added to the transaction.
+Requires to have BT/EUM correlation enabled on controller site.